// EXSLERATE · NPU IP · FPGA PROTOTYPE VALIDATED · LICENSABLE TODAY

 Built on IREE.
 Open from frontend to silicon.

 Hardware is half the product.
 The ExSLerate SDK is founded on IREE, the open MLIR-based compiler runtime.
 Standard dialects in, .vmfb out.
-No proprietary frontend, no vendor lock, no rewrite of your model.
+No proprietary frontend, no vendor lock-in, no rewrite of your model.

 No vendor lock-in